uben01/Introduction-to-artificial-intelligence/Final-project/thoughts.md

 ### Improvements
 - [x] Change greedy search to **IDA&ast;**
 - [x] Use heuristic: e.g. **`distance ÷ steps_taken`**
-- [ ] Try to eliminate as much nodes as we can.
+- [ ] Try to eliminate as many nodes as we can.
-    - [x] Lower bound if a finish node is found
+    - [x] Lower the bound if a finish node is found.
-    - [x] Every time after a sort, if the `validNodes.length` is greater then 500, cut the elements after the 500th index
+    - [x] Every time after a sort, if the `validNodes.length` is greater than 1500, cut the elements after the 1250th index
 - [x] After every try, check the remaining time.
-If the time runs out, choose the best option
+If the time runs out, choose the best option.

-### Multiplayer optimization
+### Second round

-- [ ] If a player stand on a finish node, make it like wall from now on
+As now, we cannot see the whole map, I had to change the strategy a bit.

+- The starting point of the UCS became the player
+- The map gained an additional dimension.
+Now the Type (T) and the Value (V) are both stored differently.
+When we get to see a node, but no path there yet the T can still be set.
+When the path is reviled the Vs can be calculated too.
+- When the AI can't decide where to go (for example local maximum but no finish), it regenerates the map's V values.
+- The map's margin points are stored, so we can expand only by these.
+- I've added JSDoc documentation to the project for later documentation file generation.